Lodgepole pine SW of Bend

 grows in the Cascades of Washington and northeastern mountains of

 Oregon and Washington.
-It also grows throughout much of the
+It also grows in northern Idaho and throughout much of the

 middle elevations, where it